tajambois/Home-Work/Final Project/Red Team.md

 This scan identifies the services below as potential points of entry:
 - Target 1
-  - List of
-  - Exposed Services

-_TODO: Fill out the list below.
-Include severity, and CVE numbers, if possible._
+  - Port 20 - SSH
+  - Port - 80 HTTP

 The following vulnerabilities were identified on each target:
 - Target 1
-  - List of
-  - Critical
-  - Vulnerabilities
+  - Samba smbd
   - WordPress v.
 4.8.15

-_TODO: Include vulnerability scan results to prove the identified vulnerabilities._
+_TODO: Include vulnerability scan results to prove the identified vulnerabilities._nitko

 ### Exploitation
 _TODO: Fill out the details below.
 Include screenshots where possible._